Hamilton Fish III: Family and early life

-Education

-During his childhood, Fish attended Chateau de Lancy, a Swiss school near Geneva, which his father also attended in 1860; there, the younger Fish learned French and played soccer.
-He spent summers with his family in Bavaria.
-He began his U.S. boarding school education at Fay School in Southborough, Massachusetts, and he later attended St. Mark's School, a preparatory school also in Southborough.
-Fish later described himself as a "B student" but successful in several different sports.
+During his childhood, Fish attended Chateau de Lancy near Geneva, which his father had also attended.
+The younger Fish learned French, played soccer, and spent summers with his family in Bavaria.
+He returned to the United States to attend the Fay School in Southborough, Massachusetts and St. Mark's School, a preparatory school also in Southborough.
+In his memoirs, Fish described himself as a "B student" at St. Mark's but successful in several different sports.